closeicon

 “As a Zionist, we never, never leave house; we need to fight, we need to hold, and this is why we're here,” he said.

 Now he is part of a voluntary group delivering dry food to other villages lying close to the border with Lebanon; making sure his fellow villagers had enough food, water and generators for electricity and providing free meals for soldiers.
+He is also continuing to make his Monforya boutique wines to help support himself while his restaurant remains closed.

-And a year on is still committed to staying put and waiting out the war.
+And a year on he is still committed to staying put and waiting out the war.
 Even if that wait for normality to return to the region is grating at the best and maddening at worst.

 More info on Shefi here